ablab/spades/assembler/src/projects/spaligner/README.md

 ![pipeline](pipeline.jpg)

-1. **Hit search.* Hits (regions of high similarity) between the query and the edge labels are identified with BWA-MEM.
+1. **Hit search.** Hits (regions of high similarity) between the query and the edge labels are identified with [BWA-MEM](http://bio-bwa.sourceforge.net/).
 2. **Hit filtering.** Hits shorter than *K*, assembly graph *K*-mer size,(hits 5, 6, 9), hits “in the middle” of long edge (hit 4) or ambiguous hits (hit 7 mostly covered by hit 2, both hits 11 and 12) are discarded.
 3. **Hit chaining.** Heaviest chain of compatible hits (chain 1->3->2) is determined.
 4. **Reconstruction of filling paths.** Paths for fragments of the query between the consecutive chain hits (as well as left- and right-most fragments) are reconstructed.
+The procedure is performed using fast library for sequence alignment [Edlib](https://github.com/Martinsos/edlib).

 ## Compilation